WhatsApp sues Israel's NSO for allegedly helping spies hack phones around the world

 WASHINGTON/SAN FRANCISCO (Reuters) - WhatsApp sued Israeli surveillance firm NSO Group on Tuesday, accusing it of helping government spies break into the phones of roughly 1,400 users across four continents in a hacking spree whose targets included diplomats, political dissidents, journalists and senior government officials.

-In a lawsuit filed in federal court in San Francisco, messaging service WhatsApp, which is owned by Facebook Inc (FB.O), accused NSO of facilitating government hacking sprees in 20 countries.
+In a lawsuit filed in federal court in San Francisco, messaging service WhatsApp, which is owned by Facebook Inc, accused NSO of facilitating government hacking sprees in 20 countries.
 Mexico, the United Arab Emirates and Bahrain were the only countries identified.

 WhatsApp said in a statement that 100 civil society members had been targeted, and called it “an unmistakable pattern of abuse.”